Professor G David Baxter TD DPhil MBA

 Tēnā koutou katoa.

 A warm welcome to the website for the National Science Challenge for Ageing Well – Kia eke kairangi ki te taikaumātuatanga.

-Our website has been designed to provide visitors with the information on our work within the Challenge: our management group and researchers, our programmes and research activities, and our stakeholders and knowledge exchange partners.
+Our website has been designed to provide visitors with information on our work within the Challenge: principally including our researchers, our programmes and research activities, and our stakeholders and knowledge exchange partners.

-Please take the time to learn more about our Ageing Well Challenge and our research activities: we hope you will find the website useful and informative as we work to develop this Challenge over the coming years.
+Please take the time to learn more about our Ageing Well Challenge and our research activities: we hope you will find the website useful and informative.

 Professor David Baxter